ManikandaBalajiVenkatesan/AuE893Spring20_ManikandaBalaji_Venkatesan/assignment2_ws/README.md

 1. Circle.py
 * This code is used to command the turtle in turtlesim to move in a circular path.
-* Turning radius'r' and direction of rotation will be requested by code once it is executed using 	  command "rosrun assignment_2 circle.py"
+* Turning radius'2' and direction of rotation is set to clockwise by code once it is executed using 	  command "rosrun assignment_2 circle.py"
-* The angular velocity of turtle about z axis is set to 1 and linear velocity along x axis is set to 	  'r' using the formula v = r*omega, in this case omega is 1 as mentioned earlier.
+* The angular velocity of turtle about z axis is set to 1 and linear velocity along x axis is set to 	  '2' using the formula v = r*omega, in this case omega is 1 as mentioned earlier.
-* Once the velocity is set ,it is published to /turtle1/cmd_vel to which turtlesim_node is a   subscriber.
+* Once the velocity is set ,it is published to /turtle1/cmd_vel topic to which turtlesim_node is a   subscriber.

 2. square_openloop.py